nasa-gibs/mrf/doc/MUG.md

 * Add support for signed 8 bit integer

 2024-06-30
-* Add [mrf-in-tar](https://github.com/nasa-gibs/mrf/edit/master/doc/MUG.md#mrf-in-tar), acting as a single file MRF
+* Add [mrf-in-tar](https://github.com/nasa-gibs/mrf/blob/master/doc/MUG.md#mrf-in-tar), a single file MRF format

 2024-09-10
 * QB3 encoding using the faster FTL mode when libQB3 has support for it and QUALITY setting is under 5